onelivesleft/jai-string/README.md

 Returns the string view of `str` with all characters from the start and end which are <= `#char " "` removed (in effect all whitespace and control codes).

 * `trim (str: string, tool: %Tool) -> string`<br>
-Returns the string view of `str` with all characters from the start and end which are match `tool` removed.
+Returns the string view of `str` with all characters from the start and end which match `tool` removed.

 * `trim_start`, `trim_end`<br>
 As per `trim`, except only remove characters from the start and end of the string, respectively.